danilobarion1986/ruby_client_gem_template/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `gem build phisher_sec_roles_client.gemspec`, and add a new git tag with the updated gem version.
+To release a new version, update the version number in `version.rb`, and then run `gem build service_client.gemspec`, and add a new git tag with the updated gem version.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/phisher_sec_roles_client.
+Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/service_client.